 Compensation is judged on a case-by-case basis.
 There are guidelines provided by the Judicial Studies Board (JSB), but compensation amounts can still vary massively depending upon the extent of the injury suffered and whether there is any long-lasting damage, such as scarring for example.

 In addition to the compensation you receive for the actual injury or injuries you suffered, you can also recover damages for financial losses.
 This is referred to as special damages.
 It can cover costs such as lost wages, medication costs, transport to and from medical appointments and private treatments such as physiotherapy.

 When you speak to a personal injury solicitor, they will fully assess the injuries you have suffered and the impact that they have had on your life.
 Based on the information gathered, they will be able to provide you with an estimated level of compensation that you should be looking to recover.
 You can also try our compensation calculator.

 Who pays the compensation?

-As with any employer, local authorities are legally obliged to have adequate Employers Liability insurance to cover them for any work related accidents.
-If a successful claim is made, it is this insurance policy that would pay your compensation, not the council directly.
+As with any employer, local authorities are legally obliged to have adequate Employers Liability insurance to cover them for any work-related accidents.
+If a successful claim is made, it is this insurance policy that would pay your council compensation claim, not the local authority directly.